redislabs-training/ru204/analytics/README.md

 ### redshift-laoder.py
-Thsi is used to take the CSV fiel provided by Appsembler for course enrollments to upload into RedShift.
+This is used to take the CSV file provided by Appsembler for course enrollments to upload into RedShift.
 This is no longer required, since the registration and enrollment events are now fed directly (via Segment) into the LMS.